Voluntary Prekindergarten Program (VPK)

 For step-by step directions, visit our https://www.elcslc.org/parents/voluntary-prekindergarten-program/ page, or you may contact the Early Learning Coalition of St. Lucie County, during our office hours, 8 AM to 5 PM, at 772-595-6363.

 Apply online today using your computer, tablet or smart phone, by clicking the GOLD Family Portal button on the home page, or the side panel of this website.
-Or visit our offices at 5000 Dunn Road (at Midway Road and Dunn) or call 772-595-6363 and our team can help guide you through the process.
+Although our office is currently closed to visitors due to pandemic, you can call 772-595-6363 and our team can help guide you through the process.

 Voluntary Prekindergarten (VPK) is a free program designed to prepare four-year-old children for kindergarten and build the foundation for their educational success.
 VPK is available to all four-year-old children born on or before September 1st that reside in Florida, regardless of family income.
 Parents can choose from private child care centers or public schools and school-year or summer programs.

 Our VPK program gives each child an opportunity to perform better in school and throughout life with quality programs that include high literacy standards, accountability, appropriate curriculum, substantial instruction periods, manageable class sizes and qualified instructors.

 The Office of Early Learning oversees the program at the state level and our Coalition implements the program in St. Lucie County by contracting with eligible public and private child care providers through an application process.
 The VPK providers have flexibility in structuring the hours per day and days per week to meet the required instructional hours:

 - School Year Program – 540 instructional hours.
 Class sizes not to exceed 18 students with a teacher and an assistant.
 Instructors must have a minimum of a Child Development Associate for the school year program (now referred to as the Birth to Five Florida Child Care Professional Credential).